 Over the years, Ubach has played and voiced numerous characters.
 Her additional television credits include recurring roles as Ray Romano's love interest on "Men of a Certain Age" (and won a Peabody Award for that stint) and as a drunken British rock widow on "Californication," a memorable guest appearance on "It's Always Sunny in Philadelphia" as well as the season finale of last season's "American Horror Story: Hotel."
 An indie film darling, she has starred in the films "Denise Calls Up," "Freeway," "Clockwatchers" and "Johns."
 She starred in Sam Hancock's directorial debut, 2014's "Being Us," about a suicidal woman with multiple personality disorder.
 She also appeared in several feature films including "Renaissance Man," "Airborne," "Sister Act 2" and "The Brady Bunch Movie."
 Ubach also remains an in-demand voiceover actress in TV and film with roles ranging from Gore Verbinski's "Rango" to groundbreaking Latino voices in "Teamo Supremo" and "El Tigre."

 Ubach self-produced, wrote and directed a short film, "A Mi Amor Mi Dulce," which premiered at Los Angeles' Outfest in 2003.
 She also wrote and starred in a one-woman Off-Broadway show "Patriotic Bitch," which debuted to rave reviews at the Harold Clurman Theatre.
 She will soon be seen in "August Falls," which also marks her debut as a film producer.
-When she's not on stage or on set, she makes her home in Los Angeles with her husband and their dogs.
+When she's not on stage or on set, she makes her home in Los Angeles with her husband, their dogs and son.